Using Tertiary Colors In Your Home

-Tertiary colors — There are six tertiary colors.
-These are made by mixing one primary color and one secondary color.
-The names of these colors, yellow-orange, red-orange, red-purple, blue-purple, blue-green and yellow-green…very creative.
+How many tertiary colors are there?
+There are six tertiary colors.
+The tertiary colors definition in art is colors are made by mixing one primary color and one secondary color.
+These tertiary colors are:

-In design, tertiary colors are often used as an accent to make the main color stand out.
-But tertiary colors can also take center stage.
-A prime example is the iconic blue-green cabinets in the kitchen on Friends!
+Tertiary colors are often used as complementary colors to accent and make the main color stand out.
+However, tertiary colors can also take center stage.
+What are the tertiary colors?
+Below goes into greater detail about tertiary color examples.